hashicorp/terraform-provider-aws/website/docs/r/codecatalyst_devenvironment.html.markdown

 ## Import

-Codecatalyst Devenvironment can be imported using the `example_id_arg`, e.g.,
+CodeCatalyst Devenvironment can be imported using the `example_id_arg`, e.g.,

 ```
 $ terraform import aws_codecatalyst_devenvironment.example rft-8012925589